What you should know about cardiac arrest

 A seemingly healthy person suddenly and unexpectedly collapses, her heart stopped.
-Cardiac arrest can happen often without warning.
+Cardiac arrest can happen to anyone, anywhere, at any age, often without warning.
 But why?
 Who’s at risk?
 And how can you protect yourself?

 Dr. Andrew Krahn, an internationally recognized expert in cardiac arrhythmias and head of cardiology at the University of British Columbia’s Faculty of Medicine, explains this frightening phenomenon – and how being prepared could help you save a loved one’s life.